How Has The Hospitality Industry Evolved Since Its Origins?

 In the wake of these changes, there are many aspects for hoteliers to pay attention to, but there are also lessons to be learned in order to better equip traditional providers for what lies ahead.

 Airbnb’s rapid expansion - embodied by its strategy roadmap aptly dubbed “Airbnb For Everyone” is another example of aggressive efforts for non-traditional hospitality industry players to play on traditional hotel business’s territories: the digital giant has drastically expanded the type of properties available to customers - from vacation homes and B&Bs to experiences or collections.
+The company did cut 2,000 employees in May 2020 and refocused on its core services: home rentals and activities hosted by locals in their respective cities.
+Airbnb is putting emphasize that now that business meetings are attended virtually, people will travel more often for pleasure rather than business.
+Airbnb is still considered the most valuable and leisure brand, with a value of $10.5 billion.

 Google has clearly been placing bets on the travel and hospitality industry by consolidating its various offerings into its Google Trips interface - tapping into its gigantic trove of user data and delivering highly relevant information to users across the various stages of their trip planning.
 Its tools range from Google Assistant to flight and travel data and put the company in a comfortable position when competing not only with major hotel chains but also OTAs.